Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-First it's important to note that we don't see any obvious outliers, or clear non-linear relationships.
+First it's important to note that we don't see any obvious outlines, or clear non-linear relationships.
 Then it's interesting to note, there isn't an obvious, strong relationship, so if we do get a high r value we know something is up we're not seeing.

 Also note, we can run a simple correlation to just get an r value, or we can run a correlation test, which will also list off degrees of freedom and a significance value.
 Both the r and the significance value are useful so I would recommend using the "cor.test" function over the simple cor function.